DarkHacker28/Stock_management_System/README.md

 # Contact :
-For any questions or suggestions, feel free to reach out at your-email@example.com.
+For any questions or suggestions, feel free to reach out.

 Thank you for using the Stock Management System!